Intradistrict Transfer Request (ITR)

 - Parents/guardians with a student who has been the victim of a violent crime on school grounds or who have a student at a “persistently dangerous” school shall provide written notification to the Superintendent/designee and shall rank-order their preferences from among all schools identified by the Superintendent/designee as eligible to receive intradistrict transfer students.
 The Superintendent/designee may establish a reasonable timeline, not to exceed 10 school days, for the submission of parent/guardian requests.

 - Students who previously attended the school of request will be given the same priority as students residing in the attendance area of the school.
-Effort will be made to accommodate additional
+Efforts will be made to accommodate additional

 family members, although there is no guarantee of this.